christianazinn/lmstudio.py/README.md

 ### Known Limitations

 Currently aborting doesn't play very well with synchronous code.
-Synchronous code might hang and not respect SIGINT (Ctrl+C).
-Preprocessors are not implemented, nor are diagnostics (and all of the `DiagnosticsNamespace` at that).
-Please disregard TODOs.
+Preprocessors are not implemented, and please disregard TODOs.

+Synchronous code is less tested than async code.
+Synchronous code might hang and not respect SIGINT if calling `result()` on a model load or prediction request.
+In fact this is a [known issue](https://bugs.python.org/issue35935) with the way `threading.Event.wait()` blocks.

 Documentation is also still coming, as are unit tests - maybe there's a typo somewhere in untested code that causes a method to not function properly.
 This library isn't released yet for a reason.